hemant6488/Nodejs-Login/README.md

 ## Node.js session based login implementation

 This project shows how to implement basic user authentication in a Node.js web app.
-Database used is MongoDB
+Database used is MongoDB.

 ## Installation